lino-framework/book/docs/specs/cal.rst

         How many conflicting events should be tolerated.

-    .. attribute:: event_label
+    .. attribute:: transparent

-        Default text for summary of new entries.
+        Allow entries of this type to conflict with other events.

 .. class:: GuestRole